EiHol/Project1_FYSSTK3155-4155/README.md

 To install the required packages to run the project code, download the 'requirements.txt' file and run the command ```pip install -r requirements.txt```

+In the Code folder you will find all relevant code used in throughout this project.
+All standard .py files contain functions, where the name of the file reflects what functionality it contains.
+The included Jupyter notebooks import functions from relevant .py files and were used to generate results, the name of thses files also reflect the topic of the results they produce